Investment for Growth Program

 During years when the program is offered, a “call for proposal” announcement is sent to eligible units.
-Proposals are submitted during the annual unit review process and are evaluated using a defined set of criteria.
+Proposals are submitted based on a set deadline during the academic year and are evaluated using a defined set of criteria.
 Selected proposals receive funding during the next fiscal year.

-- contribution toward mitigating risk of reliance on state financial support;
+- Contribution toward the university goal of mitigating risk of reliance on state financial support,

-- centrality to the scholarly mission of the unit or campus (teaching, research, and outreach) of the unit or the university,
+- Centrality to the scholarly mission (teaching, research, and outreach) of the unit or the university,

 The review and selection of proposals is managed by the Office of the Provost and includes members of the Council of Deans and Campus Budget Oversight Committee, as well as the Chancellor and Provost and their leadership teams.

-Investment funds from the reallocation investment pool plus money from central resources will be directed toward these projects, with the expectation that the dollars will act as seed money to generate additional net revenue.
-Many of the proposals have multiple sources of investment, including other internal and external funding, in addition to the Investment for Growth seed money.
+Investment funds from the reallocation investment pool will be directed toward these projects, with the expectation that the dollars will act as seed money to generate additional net revenue.
+Many of the proposals have multiple sources of investment, including other internal and external funding.

 - FY20 Funded Investment for Growth Programs